dashorst/runcc/README.md

 Quick Start
 -----------

 A parser generator creates a parser from syntax rules.
 Rules are used to describe the inner structure of a text to analyze.
 When analyzed by the generated parser, the parts of the text can be processed by a semantic implementation.
 In short: a parser generator is a tool to create analyzers.

 RunCC is written in Java.
 No additional libraries (except JRE) are required.
 It needs Java 2 collections (does not run on JDK 1.1 or older).

 RunCC provides a bottom-up (LR) parser that can be SLR, LR or LALR.
 It provides a lexer that actually is a top-down (LL) parser and can read character (UNICODE) as well as byte input.

 RunCC features simplicity and the absence of any cryptography except an EBNF dialect.

 RunCC serializes built parsers and lexers to speed up the building process next time they are needed, so

 RunCC provides source generation only as option.
 It can generate Java code for ParserTables, Syntax, and Semantic skeletons.

 RunCC defines a clear separation of responsibilities: Syntax/Rule, Lexer, Parser, ParserTables, Semantic.
 No source fragments are possible within the syntax notation.
 Responsibilities are:

+ - The Syntax holding the specified language rules for lexer and parser,
+ - The builders that serializes lexers and parsers after build to bridge the building process next time the parser is needed,
+ - Source generation utilities,
-The Syntax holding the specified language rules for lexer and parser, the builders that serializes lexers and parsers after build to bridge the building process next time the parser is needed, source generation utilities, the universal bottom-up Parser algorithm, loaded with ParserTables that hold the syntax processing tables ("Goto", "Parse-Action"), the Lexer that scans tokens from input to feed the parser and (last but not least) the Semantic that processes the parsing results The syntax is written either embedded in Java as String arrays (representing rules), or within a separate file, using an EBNF dialect.
+ - The universal bottom-up Parser algorithm, loaded with
+ - ParserTables that hold the syntax processing tables ("Goto", "Parse-Action"),
+ - The Lexer that scans tokens from input to feed the parser and (last but not least)
+ - The Semantic that processes the parsing results

+The syntax is written either embedded in Java as String arrays (representing rules), or within a separate file, using an EBNF dialect.
 No source fragments are possible within the syntax notation.
 This is done by Semantic implementations.

 To understand those principles look at the following (classical) Calculator example, showing the elegance of ReflectSemantic.
 Try it by typing

     java -jar runcc.jar '(4+2.3) *(2 - -6) + 3*2'